mhagstrand/slate/source/includes/_api_completing_reg.md

 You can submit your app from the last panel.
 A fee of $99 is required for each submission.
 If your app is rejected and you need to resubmit it, you will be charged again, so be sure that it's ready for review before submitting.
 Updates to the app will not require an additional submission fee.

-After receiving the submission, Bigcommerce will use the information that you have provided to interact with, evaluate, and test your app.
+After receiving the submission, BigCommerce will use the information that you have provided to interact with, evaluate, and test your app.

 Questions?
 Please contact [appstore@bigcommerce.com](mailto:appstore@bigcommerce.com)